superfly/fly/README.md

 Located in your `.fly.yml` file.

-- `app_id` - the fly.io app id, can be ommitted, useful for deployment purposes
+- `app` - the fly.io app name, can be ommitted, useful for deployment purposes
 - `config` - arbitrary settings for your applications, accessible in your code via the global variable `app.config`

 #### Server configuration